Documentation Center Nazi Party Rally Grounds: Education forum

-The attached education forum is in the glazed cube on the roof of the congress hall.
+The attached education forum was in the glazed cube on the roof of the congress hall.
 A union of seven Nuremberg educational institutions under the management of the museen der stadt nürnberg makes possible an extensive and target group oriented program.
-The offer extends from 45 minute exhibition tours to several day seminars aimed at school classes for both youth and adult groups.
-The content includes such topics as "the power of images", "youth between adaptation and resistance", and "the system of concentration camps."
+The offer extended from 45 minute exhibition tours to several day seminars aimed at school classes for both youth and adult groups.
+The content included such topics as "the power of images", "youth between adaptation and resistance", and "the system of concentration camps."

 The partners of the education center are: